History of Christianity in Romania: Orthodox Church in the intra-Carpathian regions

 Although the Council of Buda prohibited the Eastern schism from erecting churches in 1279, numerous Orthodox churches were built in the period starting in the late 13th century.
 These churches were mainly made of wood, though some landowners erected stone churches on their estates.
 Most of these churches were built on the plan of a Greek cross.
 Some churches also display elements of Romanesque or Gothic architecture.
 Many churches were painted with votive portraits illustrating the church founders.

 Local Orthodox hierarchies were often under the jurisdiction of the Metropolitan Sees of Wallachia and Moldavia by the late 14th century.
 For instance, the Metropolitan of Wallachia also styled himself "Exarch of all Hungary and the borderlands" in 1401.
 Orthodox monasteries in Romania, including Șcheii Brașovului, were centers of Slavonic writing.
 The Bible was first translated into Romanian by monks in Maramureș during the 15th century.

-In 1356, Pope Innocent VI streghtened a previous bull addressed to the prior of the Dominican Order of Hungary, where he was instructed to preach the crusade “against all the inhabitants of Transylvania, Bosnia and Slavonia, which are heretics” (contra omnes Transilvanos, Bosnenses et Sclavonie, qui heretici fuerint).
+In 1356, Pope Innocent VI strengthened a previous bull addressed to the prior of the Dominican Order of Hungary, where he was instructed to preach the crusade “against all the inhabitants of Transylvania, Bosnia and Slavonia, which are heretics” (contra omnes Transilvanos, Bosnenses et Sclavonie, qui heretici fuerint).